siteknower/crystisDesktopNet/README.md

 ### Key Points
 1. **Single DLL Integration**: Simply include `CrystisDesktop.dll` in your project.
 2. **Automatic Dependency Unpacking**: When the application first runs, the necessary dependencies are extracted automatically.
-3. **Report Placement**: Ensure that your `.rpt` files are placed alongside your application executable.
+3. **Report Placement**: Make sure your `.rpt` files are placed alongside your application's executable.
 4. **Easy Report Display**: Set report parameters and call `cs.showReport()` to render the report.

 ### Running the Application